Getting Started with Elixir Phoenix on Fly

 end

-Whatever contexts and liveviews you generate, the flow of logic will likely be something like: Your liveviews call your context functions and provide the current_user as appropriate.
+Whatever contexts and liveviews you generate, the flow of logic will likely be similar across many applications.
+Your liveviews enable user interactions.
+Those interactions a capture in liveview actions and are passed to contexts.
+You can pass the current_user in to your contexts as appropriate (if only they can access data, for example).
 This can all be thoroughly tested via the generated fixture classes in generators.

 Conclusion